Dealers say GM customer anxiety rising, sales may take hit

 NEW YORK Grocery business Albertsons Cos held preliminary talks to merge with Sprouts Farmers Market Inc , Bloomberg reported on Sunday, citing people familiar with the situation.

-BOSTON An ignition switch defect linked to deadly crashes and mounting recalls is raising anxiety in General Motors Co showrooms, according to dealers who are fielding more calls from customers concerned about the safety of GM cars.
+BOSTON An ignition switch defect linked to deadly crashes and mounting recalls are raising anxiety in General Motors Co showrooms, according to dealers who increasingly are fielding calls from customers concerned about the safety of GM cars.

-GM(GM.N) Chief Executive Officer Mary Barra on Wednesday endured a withering attack at a U.S. Senate hearing that opened with accusations that the company fostered "a culture of cover-up."
-Ancira said the ignition switch issue contributed to her group's sales miss.
+GM(GM.N) Chief Executive Mary Barra on Wednesday endured a withering attack at a U.S. Senate hearing that opened with accusations that the company fostered "a culture of cover-up", and Ancira said the bad news centered on the ignition switch issue contributed to her group's sales miss.

 "It will take some time for the brand to gain back the customers it lost," she said.
 "But I have got to believe that General Motors will use this opportunity to really focus on improving the safety of their product."